giulio-derasmo/The-Missing-Role-of-Negative-Feedback-in-DIME/README.md

 ## Repository Structure

-- **`dimension_filters/`**
-  Contains the Dimension Importance Estimation (DIME) functions used to compute the importance score.
-The code in this folder inherits from the `Abstract_Filter` class, which sets up the operative functionality of the filters.

-The filters used to replicate the DIME in Section 4 are:
-  - **PRFEclipse**: Builds a filter based on pseudo-relevance feedback (PRF) and pseudo-irrelevant feedback.
-  - **LLMEclipse**: Builds a filter based on LLM-generated answers and pseudo-irrelevant feedback.

 - **`memmap_interface/`**
   Includes the code for building the memmap data structure used to store the embeddings of various collections and query sets.